Nadine2016/knative/cli-reference.md

 <dt>`--cn`, `--concurrency`</dt>
 <dd>The number of requests that can be processed concurrently per instance.
 The default value is 1.
 This value is optional.</dd>
 <dt>`--min`, `--minscale`</dt>
 <dd>The minimum number of instances that can be used for this application.
-The default value is 1.
+This option is useful to ensure no instances are running when not needed.
+The default value is 0.
 This value is optional.</dd>
 <dt>`--max`, `--maxscale`</dt>
 <dd>The maximum number of instances that can be used for this application.
-The default value is 1.
+The default value is 10.
 This value is optional.</dd>
 <dt>`-e`, `--env`</dt>
 <dd>Set any environmental variables to pass to the application.
 Variables use a `KEY=VALUE` format.
 This value is optional.</dd>
 <dt>`--env-sec`, `--env-from-secret`</dt>